pcfields/note-editor-se/README.md

 # Features in the app

-- User can view list of notes
+- [x] User can view list of notes
-- User can view selected note
+- [x] User can view selected note
-- User can edit and save a note
+- [x] User can edit and save a note
-- User can mention other users in the note
+- [ ] User can mention other users in the note

+## Notes and Decisions made

+The tests currently hardcode the api prefix.
+I tried to use the prefix in the tests but I encountered some challenges so I skipped this for now to save time.

+I created NoteApi which uses vanilla fetch.
+Typically I would use React Query.

+I have added tests to show how I work with them.
+The tests are not exhaustive and more could be done.
+I have left `test.todo` statements.

+I have used vanilla css and I have put more focus on logic and tests over styling.
+Things are responsive.

+There a few things which could be improved but I am trying to save time now.